korteke/deluge-reannounce/README.md

 ## Troubleshooting
 You can check the operation of Deluge's Execute plugin with the bash script available from the [Deluge's official website](https://deluge-torrent.org/plugins/execute/).
 It can be used to ensure that the Execute plugin is started when a new file is added to the interface.

-Some installations do not allow direct invocation of this program, but require a bash wrapper script.
+Some installations do not allow direct invocation of this program, but require a bash wrapper script (e.g., deluge-wrapper.sh).
 It can be as simple as this

 ```bash
 #!/bin/bash